 I know that some people reading this are asking themselves why we didn’t go somewhere else.
 What you need to understand is that in Bonn nothing else is open on a Sunday, not even supermarkets.
 If you’re not at home, the only other option is the pub.
 Unlucky.
 Sure, going to the castle would’ve been fun, but we still had a great afternoon sitting back, chatting, and relaxing.

 Now, anyone who has spent an extended period of time around Asians who actually grew up in Asia will know that they get crazy food cravings, but with good reason, too.
 Anna has known of colleagues from Singapore who have gone to work overseas and strongly based their final decision of the location as to where they can get the best Asian food.
 Anna has tried cooking Peranakan food here before, but can’t get the vegetables and the sambal sauce sucks.

 Yesterday was one of those days with the strong cravings.
 The Chinese food here all looks terrible, sort of like what you’d expect to get in the Stockland Traralgon Shopping Centre food court.
 That ain’t going to cut it with a Chinese woman.
 One of her colleagues is married to a Thai woman and suggested a Thai restaurant that is not supposed to be great, but better than most of the others.
 Anna knew she was setting herself up for disappointment, but she just had to deal with the craving.
 Needless to say, although we ordered tom yum soup and pad thai, the best thing we got there were the deep-fried cheese croquettes, despite the fact they aren’t even Thai.
 Anna doesn’t think the yearning will return now.

-Oh, and in case you’re wondering, I’m at 83 / 200 with almost two months left to go.
+Oh, and in case you’re wondering, I’m at 83/200 different beers with almost two months left to go.
 A weekend in Belgium should help get that number up.